Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 Oktober 2025 00.26.04 UTC
+- WIB: Rabu, 8 Oktober 2025 01.38.50 UTC
-- WITA: Rabu, 8 Oktober 2025 01.26.04 UTC
+- WITA: Rabu, 8 Oktober 2025 02.38.50 UTC
-- WIT: Rabu, 8 Oktober 2025 02.26.04 UTC
+- WIT: Rabu, 8 Oktober 2025 03.38.50 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

 Kategori: inspirational